Marius Fiche

 Born on 25 August 1920 in Budapest, Etienne Rosenfeld was arrested and taken to Drancy on 20 August 1941.
 He made many drawings during his internment.
 He was deported to Auschwitz on 14 September 1942 by convoy no. 32.
 During the evacuation of the Auschwitz camp, he participated in a "death march".
 He survived and was repatriated to France on 15 June 1945.

-The Holocaust Memorial has signed
+The Shoah Memorial signed

 These acquisitions are part of a

-We will soon receive collections from the State Archives of Pisa, Rome and Turin.
+We will soon receive collections from the state archives of Pisa, Rome and Turin.

 Overview of these collections

-The period of deportations under Nazi occupation is also well documented: between December 1943 and January 1945,
+The period of deportations under the Nazi occupation is also well documented: between December 1943 and January 1945,

-This collection, which comes from the archives of the
+Originating from the archives held at the

-Between December 1943 and August
+Between December 1943 and August 1944,

 There is also a very rich documentation concerning the activities of the Jewish assistance organization